Updated: Jun 22

 In this article I cover what anxiety feels like, why it is key to pay more attention to overcoming it and strategies that help.

 One may initially think that in the social isolation, when one is distant from others that social anxiety is no longer as prevalent.

 Social Anxiety, especially in the virtual world, on social media, is still a significant issue for many of us.

 Social Anxiety occurs when we find it difficult to engage with others because of two things:

 ❇️ we hold the belief that people have negative perceptions of us

 ❇️we hold the belief that we ourselves are not enough.

-These two beliefs can be held consciously or subconsciously and are prevalent especially on social media.
+These two beliefs are limiting beliefs which are repeated disempowering thoughts.
+They can be held consciously or subconsciously and are prevalent especially on virtual social media.

 We may or may not be fully aware of the limiting beliefs we hold or their impact.
 However they do still lead to considerable distress disrupting our lives and limiting our potential for joy and success.

-With social anxiety, we hold beliefs that part or most of our creative self expression is not a welcome perspective, in some way, for one reason or another.
+With social anxiety, we hold beliefs that part or most of our creative self expression is not welcome or appreciated, in some way, for one reason or another.